Kaltsoon/data-management-and-databases/materials/week-2-relational-model-course-grade-primary-key.md

 # Analysis of the primary key for the CourseGrade relation

+In this example, we analyze the possible primary key for a CourseGrade relation.
+This example demonstrates how choosing the wrong primary key for the relation can introduce limitations.

 Suppose that the following tuple already exists:

 | studentNumber | courseCode | courseOfferingNumber | grade |